dnperfors/dnperfors.github.io/windowsdevelop.md

 - Visual Studio
 - GVim
 - Git (Git Bash and Tortoise Git)
-- WebStorm (mostly for frontend development)
+- Visual Studio Code (mostly for frontend development)
 - SQL Server Developer edition

 Some other tool I use regularly are: